 Status.
 The BVCA is a non-governmental organisation.

 Membership.
-The BVCA has over 470 members, comprising over 230 private equity and venture capital firms and more than 220 professional advisory firms.
+The BVCA has over 500 members, comprising over 230 private equity and venture capital firms along with other professional advisory firms.

 Principal activities.
 The BVCA is the industry body for the private equity and venture capital industry in the UK.
 It is a promoter and advocate for the industry and its members.